EmranMR/Laravel-Nova-Extension/Laravel.novaextension/README.md

 -   This is a temporary measure, to overcome the `tree-sitter-php` shortcomings, until the `split_parser` is merged into `tree-sitter-php` and then it is adopted by Nova's first party PHP syntax highlighting.
-Which could possibly a long time until we see that...
+Which could possibly be a long time until we see that...

     <img src="https://github.com/EmranMR/Laravel-Nova-Extension/blob/main/Images/php%20injection.gif?raw=true" width="60%" style="border-radius: 2%" alt="php injection" title="php injection" />